d2l-ai/d2l-en/chapter_linear-regression/synthetic-regression-data.md

 and let it take care of shuffling examples  efficiently.

 :begin_tab:`jax`
-JAX is laser-focused on program transformations and accelerator-backed NumPy, so it doesn’t include data loading or munging in the JAX library.
-There are already a lot of great data loaders out there, and jax suggests using them instead of reinventing anything.
-Here we'll grab PyTorch’s data loader, and modify it slightly to make it work with NumPy arrays.
+JAX is all about NumPy like API with device acceleration and the functional transformations, so atleast the current version doesn’t include data loading methods.
+With other  libraries we already have great data loaders out there, and JAX suggests using them instead.
+Here we will grab PyTorch’s data loader, and modify it slightly to make it work with JAX.
 :end_tab:

 ```{.python .input}